Is Your Screenplay Ready For a Star?

 In this way, simply by working organically from image to image, line to line, and moment to moment, you can not only start to bring your most compelling themes to the surface of your writing, but also turn your screenplay into irresistible A-List Actor bait, all while improving both your art and your craft as a writer.

 Your script is not for everybody.
 Nor should it be.

+If you want to write a script that demands a great actor’s attention, you’re not going to do it by playing it safe, writing the same kinds of characters that everyone else is writing or following the same rules that everyone else is following.
+You’re going to succeed by tapping into the deepest, tenderest and most vulnerable parts of yourself, and putting them onto the page in the way that only you could.
 Every character you write is a part of yourself.
 And often the best characters come from the parts of us we are most reluctant to share: the parts that don’t feel acceptable in polite society, the parts make us feel weird, vulnerable, socially awkward or downright terrified, the parts of ourselves we don’t completely understand.

 The good news is, just as actors don’t need to be consciously aware of their psychological themes in order to be drawn to characters that explore them, so too will those themes naturally come to the surface for you, if you can develop an organic approach to writing that taps into your own impulses as a writer.